slight-shark/slight-shark.github.io/src/content/writeups/osu-ctf-25.md

 ```

 This is the meat of the challenge.
-In essence, the /process endpoint allows us to specify a single character filename.
-Afterwhich, it opens /tmp/uploads/<filename> as a zipfile, does some path normalization, checks for '/' in record names (to prevent path traversal).
+In essence, the `/process` endpoint allows us to specify a single character filename.
+After which, it opens `/tmp/uploads/<filename>` as a zip file, does some path normalization, checks for `'/'` in record names (to prevent path traversal).

-If the zip file passes all these checks, it creates a folder /tmp/uploads/<filename>_extracted (if it doesn't already exist), waits for 1 second, copies /tmp/uploads/<filename> over to /tmp/uploads/<filename>_extracted and unzips the file with the unzip command with a timeout of 10 seconds.
+If the zip file passes all these checks, it creates a folder `/tmp/uploads/<filename>_extracted` (if it doesn't already exist), waits for 1 second, copies `/tmp/uploads/<filename>` over to `/tmp/uploads/<filename>_extracted` and unzips the file with the unzip command with a timeout of 10 seconds.

-Lastly, it attempts to read req.query.file (that cannot contain / or ..) with ```!entryPath.endsWith('.jpg') && entryName.length > 1``` this check and returns the contents of the file.
+Lastly, it attempts to read `req.query.file` (that cannot contain / or ..) with ```!entryPath.endsWith('.jpg') && entryName.length > 1```: this check and returns the contents of the file.

 ## Thought Process